 Did you ever think about why some of your files on Windows 11 PC get corrupted automatically?
 Well, if your computer shuts down or crashes suddenly due to a power cut while you’re saving a file, the file is likely to get corrupted even if the saving process is completed properly.

-But, you do not have to worry as we have some easy and potential fixes using which you can fix any type of corrupted files on Windows 11 PC.
-So, if you are quite disturbed due to this issue and keen to know about the methods, make sure to be with us until the end.
+But you do not have to worry as we have some easy and potential fixes using which you can fix any type of corrupted files on a Windows 11 PC.
+So, if you are quite disturbed due to this issue and are keen to know about the methods, make sure to be with us until the end.

 Also Read- How To Uninstall Updates in Windows 11

 We have already mentioned this, but still, if you missed it before, then look at the below reasons why your Windows 11 files get corrupted: